JXGA/HA-LeapCard/README.md

 ```

 # Notes
-* Limitations of PyLeapCard apply, for example only the first registered card will be displayed in HA. (https://github.com/skhg/pyleapcard)
+* This sensor uses a Fork of PyLeapCard by @skhg (https://github.com/skhg/pyleapcard).
-* Outstanding issue of PyLeapCard not yet resolved, and requires manual editing of PyLeapCard.py (https://github.com/skhg/pyleapcard/pull/6)
+* Limitations of PyLeapCard apply, for example only the first registered card will be displayed in HA.
 * Scan_Interval required otherwise it will fetch the balance every 30 seconds.
-I feel 5 minutes is good enough for my use.
+I feel 5 minutes is good enough for this use.
 * Don't forget to setup a low-balance automation!
 ```
   - alias: Leap Balance